NCAR/python-tutorial/source/tutorials/yourfirst.rst

     ..

-    `setup.py` is a Python file necessary for package distribution.
-This file tells pip how to install your module into your environment.
+    The :code:`setup.py` file is a Python file necessary for package distribution.
+This file tells :code:`pip` how to install your package into the *common Python space* for your :code:`python` interpreter.
-    It is the only fully supported method for providing information about your package.
-    Required information is the name of your package, the version of your package, and a list of packages and subpackages you'd like included.
+    Required information is the name of your package, the version of your package (which you can choose), and a list of packages you'd like installed by pip (e.g., your :code:`mysci` package).

     It's contents will look as follows (but with your name and email):

     .. code-block:: python
         :linenos:

-        from setuptools import setup
+        from distutils.core import setup

         setup(
             name="mysci",